GregWickham/Reanimator/index.md

 The Reanimator software framework is finished, tested, and ready to go.
 All it needs now is clients.
 I don't have the skills or the desire to do marketing and sales, but if you do and you're interested, please get in touch!

-Integrating Reanimator with a new legacy system involves writing some code, but it does **not** require the people who write that code to know all the details of Reanimator.
+Integrating Reanimator with a new legacy system involves writing some code, but it does **not** require the people who write that code to know all the details of the framework underneath.
 They only need to be competent with .NET and C#.
 If a marketing team were able to generate enough clients to require more development manpower, it would be relatively easy to hire those people or contract out the work.

 The [technical section](technical.md) gives a fairly detailed explanation of the type of code that must be written to do a new integration.